-- Quarterly construction update newsletter to all properties within 500m of the site - Notification letters letterbox dropped or emailed at least seven days in advance of new construction activities, out-of -hours work, or updates if work details change.
+- Quarterly newsletter to properties within 500m of the works - Bi-monthly construction update to properties within 200 metres of works - Notification letters letterbox dropped or emailed at least seven days in advance of new construction activities, out-of-hours work, or updates if work details change.
 Emergency work notifications will be distributed to nearby properties within two hours of the works commencing - Traffic-related signage will be installed or displayed at least seven days in advance to advise the local community of traffic changes including detours and changes to footpaths or bus stops - Advertising before major traffic changes and information sessions - Use the Sydney Metro app to push notifications out to registered stakeholders - Fact sheets to explain the activities at the Bringelly Services Facility site, and proposed environmental mitigation measures for noise and vibration impacts, safe removal of hazardous material, and protecting heritage - Regular video storytelling and animation updates at various milestones.